SumoLogic/terraform-provider-sumologic/website/docs/r/gcp_source.html.markdown

 - `url` - The HTTP endpoint to use for sending data to this source.

 ## Import
-GCP sources can be imported using the collector and source IDs (`collector/source`), e.g.:
+Sumo Logic Google Cloud Platform sources can be imported using the collector and source IDs (`collector/source`), e.g.:

 ```hcl
 terraform import sumologic_gcp_source.test 100000001/100000001
 ```

-GCP sources can be imported using the collector name and source name (`collectorName/sourceName`), e.g.:
+Sumo Logic Google Cloud Platform sources can be imported using the collector name and source name (`collectorName/sourceName`), e.g.:

 ```hcl
 terraform import sumologic_gcp_source.test my-test-collector/my-test-source